-The grid is the input which receives the capsule’s signal.
+The grid is the input that receives the capsule’s signal.

-The cathode-anode is the output, which outputs a stronger signal that corresponds to the input signal at the grid.
+The cathode-anode is the output, which outputs a stronger signal than the input that is effectively controlled by the input at the grid.

 So the triode vacuum tube acts as an “amplifier” of the microphone signal (though it isn’t a true amplifier).